Does this test have other names?

 This is a panel of blood tests that looks to see whether you have a hepatitis virus

-infection.
-The tests look for either antibodies that your body has made against a
+and lab.
+The tests look for antibodies that your body has made against a hepatitis

-Hepatitis A, B, and C viruses are especially likely to cause liver damage.
-These infect
+include hepatitis A, B, and C. These are more likely to cause liver damage.
+These

-people through different routes and cause varying degrees of liver problems.
+infect people through different routes.
+They cause varying degrees of liver problems.

-by putting an object in your mouth that came into contact with an infected person's
+Putting an object in your mouth that came into contact with an infected person's stool

-stool.
-This test panel looks for the IgM antibody that your body makes to fight this
+This test panel looks for the IgM antibody that your body made to fight this virus

 If your symptoms continue, you need to see your healthcare provider again.

-Hepatitis C is spread by coming in contact with blood from an infected person through
+Hepatitis C is spread by coming in contact with blood from an infected person.
+This test looks

-looks for the IgG antibody your body makes to fight the hepatitis C virus.
-Hepatitis
+for the IgG antibody your body makes to fight the hepatitis C virus.
+Hepatitis C infections

 Why do I need this test?